National Project Management System Directive on the Monitoring of Real Property Projects' Conformance to the National Project Management System

 1. Effective date

-This directive supersedes the National Project Management System (NPMS) Real Property Procedure for the Monitoring of NPMS Compliance, dated September 16, 2013.
+This directive supersedes the National Project Management System (NPMS) Directive on the Monitoring of Real Property Projects’ Conformance to NPMS, dated June 20, 2016.

-This directive is issued under the authority of the Director General (DG), Professional and Technical Service Management Sector (PTSM), Real Property Branch (RPB), Public Services and Procurement Canada (PSPC).
+This directive is issued under the authority of the Director General (DG), Service Lead, Project Management, Real Property Services (RPS), Public Services and Procurement Canada (PSPC).

 Project teams monitor a project's ongoing activities against the project plan and the project performance measurement baseline.
 However, it is also a good practice to monitor conformance with project management standards, policies, directives, and templates by means of NPMS conformance reviews.